jamesheald/COIN/README.md

     end
 end
 ```
 The store property must be set *before* running the model.
-See [Variable names](#variable-names) for a full list of the names of variables that can be stored.
+For a full list of the names of variables that can be stored see [Variable names](#variable-names) .

 ### Model fitting